-Risk exposures are monitored, controlled and overseen by the NSL Board and the committees mentioned above, which consist of senior management from revenue generating areas, as well as risk, legal, compliance and finance functions.
+Risk exposures are monitored, controlled and overseen by the NSL Board and the committees noted above, which consist of senior management from revenue generating areas, as well as from our risk, legal, compliance and finance functions.
 Management oversight and segregation of duties are fundamental to the Framework.

-Full details of the composition of Boards and committees are given in the annual report and accounts of the parent undertaking, NCP, which can be found on our website (www.numis.com) under the 'Biographies of the Board' section.
+Full details of the composition of Boards and committees are given on our website (www.numis.com) under the Investors/ The Board and Main Committees section.
 The current and future needs of the business, including the knowledge, skills and expertise of the management body and its diversity, are considered as part of our recruitment process.

-2.2.2 Audit Committee and Risk Committee
+2.2.2 Audit Committee